 - Willingness of The Client To Assume Risk: How willing is the client to reject a sum of money offered for settlement in hopes of receiving an even larger sum of money by verdict?
 Most of the time, this is dependent on how life altering that possible settlement will be for the victim.

 If you believe you have been the victim of medical malpractice and are interested in pursuing litigation, please contact our experienced Maryland medical malpractice attorneys today at 1-410-234-1000 to get started.
-At Schochor, Federico and Staton, P.A., we are dedicated to getting the best possible settlement for you and your family.
+At Schochor, Staton, Goldberg, and Cardea, P.A., we are dedicated to getting the best possible settlement for you and your family.